qihongl/demo-advantage-actor-critic/README.md

 python render.py
 ```

 The agent should be runnable on any environemnt with a discrete action space.
-To run the agent on other environment, type `python train.py -env ENVIRONMENT_NAME`.
-For other input arg options, see the `main` function in `src/train.py`.
+To run the agent on some other environment, type `python train.py -env ENVIRONMENT_NAME`.

 For example, the same architecture can also solve `Acrobot-v1`: